 Quick: You have just a few seconds to catch your audience’s attention, inspire and educate them, then offer a call to action.
 Internet users are fickle, busy and they don’t have time to waste.

 That’s partly why video marketing is so popular—it’s a highly effective engagement tool.
-According to Visually, a video on a landing page can increase conversions by 80 percent or more.
-And according to Brightcove, social video generates 1,200 percent more shares than text and images combined.
+According to Visually, a video on a landing page can increase conversions by 80% or more.
+And according to Brightcove, social video generates 1,200% more shares than text and images combined.

 A well thought out video strategy can be an affordable yet highly useful way to communicate and engage with your audience, and you don’t need to hire a professional—you can create good quality videos with just your smartphone.
 If your nonprofit hasn’t dipped its toes into the world of video marketing, you’ve probably at least talked about it.
 And now that Google has announced it will include video ads in search results, it could be a smart time to take the plunge.